 Samburu Intrepids offers guests early morning game drives, walking safaris with skilled Samburu guides, sedate camel rides and raft trips when the river is high.
+The resident naturalist will explain the celestial skies at night, helping you to spot the Southern Cross, Seven Sisters and Scorpion amongs many others.
 There are also trips to local Samburu villages.
-The Adventurers' Club and Young Ramgers Club offer a uniquely educational safari for children of all ages, under the expert guidance of the Samburu guides.
+The Adventurers' Club and Young Rangers Club offer a uniquely educational safari for children of all ages, under the expert guidance of the Samburu guides.

 Open: Samburu Intrepids is open all year.